stAItuned/content-manager/articles/30-days-of-machine-learning-engineering/30DaysOfMachineLearningEngineering.md

 - The **labeling bias** typically occurs when the labeling is performed from a biased process or person.

 This was just a few mentioned example from the book, if you want to know more, I invite you to read the third chapter, it is extremely interesting!

+## Day 08 - Causes of data leakage

+Today we are going through the third chapter of the “Machine Learning Engineering” book by Andriy Burkov.

+**Data leakage** happens when the information from the validation or the test set are used to train the model.

+There are three main situations in which we may spot it.

+The **target is a function of the features**.
+I guess you all experienced at least once.
+The simplest case is when you have a copy of your target on the feature space.

+The **features hides the target**.
+The target can be represented as a code or something similar and it can be directly associated with a perfect match with the outcome.

+We are dealing with **feature from the future**.
+At inference time we will get only the “current” scenario.
+However, we may have features that has to be collected in the future that cannot be modeled.
+The author proposed the example of the “Will pay loan” classification problem in which we have the features “Late Payment Reminders”.
+Since the prediction will be given before the user starts the loan, it will be always 0!

 <br />
 <br />